zombie/blind-reviews/README.md

-Blind Reviews
+Blind Code Reviews
 =============
-Blind Reviews Experiment, a browser extension to redact authors of review requests on Bugzilla and Github
+Blind Code Reviews, a browser extension to redact authors of review requests on Github

 Background
 ----------
-See [Web Extension for Debiasing Code Reviews in Splinter Experiment][1366429].
+See [Mozilla experiment aims to reduce bias in code reviews][blog].

 Using the latest release
 ------------------------
-Visit the [Blind Reviews][amo] page on addons.mozilla.org to add the current version to Firefox.
+Visit the [extension page on addons.mozilla.org][amo] to add the current version to Firefox.

 Using a development version